jshahki/fmriprep/README.md

 # Steps to Run the Pipeline

 ## Software Setup
-Upon logging in to your Compute Canada cluster, please run the following code on Terminal:
+Upon logging on to Sockeye (https://ondemand.arc.ubc.ca/pun/sys/dashboard/), please run the following code on the Terminal:

 ```sh
 SCRATCH_DIR="/scratch/st-toddwood-1/$USER"